AusDTO/disco_layer/design.rst

    }

-The search indexes are maintained using the excellent django-haystack library (http://haystacksearch.org/).
-Specifically, using the asynchronous celery_haystack module (https://github.com/django-haystack/celery-haystack).

-Using this module, index-management tasks are triggered by "save" signals on the ORM model that the index is based on.
+Using celery_haystack, index-management tasks are triggered by "save" signals on the ORM model that the index is based on.
 Because the crawler is NOT using the ORM, inserts/updates/deleted by the crawler do not automatically trigger these tasks.
 Instead, scheduled jobs compare content hash fields in the drawler's database and the metadata to detect differences and dispatch metadata updates apropriately.

 .. note::

-   The US Digital GovSearch service is trying out a search index management feture called i14y (Beta) to push CMS content changes to their search layer for reindexing. http://search.digitalgov.gov/developer/
+   The US Digital GovSearch service is trying out a search index management feture called i14y (Beta, http://search.digitalgov.gov/developer/) to push CMS content changes to their search layer for reindexing.

+   That's a nice idea here too; furnish a callback API that dispatches change to the crawler schedule and metadata maintenance.
+Possibly the GovCMS solr inegration hooks could be extended...

 Interfaces